Deci-AI/super-gradients/documentation/source/Checkpoints.md

 The user controls the checkpoint root directory, which can be passed to the `Trainer` constructor through the `ckpt_root_dir` argument.

-When working with a cloned version of SG, one can leave out the `ckpt_root_dir` arg, and checkpoints will be saved in the `checkpoints` module.
+When working with a cloned version of SG, one can leave out the `ckpt_root_dir` arg, and checkpoints will be saved under the `super_gradients/checkpoints` directory.

 ## Checkpoint Structure in SG